 Ready to start at Herts?
 There’s a lot to think about before you start university, so here you’ll find everything you need to know and do before your first week.

 One of the things you might be thinking about is what will Uni look like after this last year of uncertainty.
 Read about how Herts are approaching the new academic year.

-The first thing you’ll need to do is register if you are a new student or coming back to carry on with your programme.
+Next, you’ll need to register.
 All students will need to complete two stages before you are fully registered.

 New students will get joining instructions around 40 days before your programme starts.
 It'll include useful information on what you need to bring or read before your programme starts and where to go on your first day.
 For Stage 1 of registration, you'll need to set up your Student Record account, but we'll send you an email about that.
 We'll ask you to check that your programme information is correct and update your details and answer a few questions.

 For Stage 2 of registration, you'll just need to upload your relevant documents and then the team will check that everything looks correct and nothing is missing.
 If your documents are correct, the team will complete your registration.

 For international students, you can find out the deadlines for registration on our international student pre-arrival page.
 For home students starting this January, you can find the dates below:

 |Courses in the Hertfordshire Business School||24 January 2022||07 February 2022|

 |Courses in the School of Physics, Computer Science and Engineering||24 January 2022||07 February 2022|